ricardoues/CourseProjectGettingandCleaningData/README.md

 The script displays the tidy data set generated in the action five (see section Usage) and generates the file tidy.txt which contains the tidy data set previously mentioned.

+### Code Book
+The code book for the variables can be accessed in the file CodeBook.md.